2011 Charsadda bombing

 A double bombing occurred on 13 May 2011 in Shabqadar Fort in Charsadda District of Khyber Pakhtunkhwa province of Pakistan.
 98 people were killed when two suicide bombs exploded in the Frontier Constabulary training centre.
 At least 140 others were injured.
 The explosions occurred while cadets were getting into buses for a ten-day leave after a training course.

 Background

-It was the deadliest attack in Pakistan since the death of al-Qaeda founder Osama bin Laden; the death of bin Laden had led to apprehensions that Pakistan would receive retaliatory acts of violence for its supposed participation in the al-Qaeda leader's death.
-The Frontier Constabulary is a paramilitary force of about 70,000 men who provide security to foreign embassies in major cities and man checkpoints in Khyber Pakhtunkhwa.
-It was established in the 1800s and is run by the Pakistani police.
-For men of many poor families joining the constabulary is a coveted ambition.
+It was the deadliest attack in Pakistan following the death of al-Qaeda founder Osama bin Laden, which had raised concerns regarding potential retaliatory violence over alleged Pakistani involvement.
+The Frontier Constabulary is a paramilitary force of approximately 70,000 personnel responsible for guarding foreign embassies in major cities and operating checkpoints in Khyber Pakhtunkhwa.
+Established in the late 19th century and administered by police service, the force serves as a major source of employment for individuals from low-income households in the region.

 Bombing

 The bomber was outside the training academy when he exploded his car at about 6 am local time.
 Most of those killed were men waiting to go home after completing 6 months of training.
 Mohammad Sardar, who was wounded in the head and admitted to the Lady Reading Hospital in Peshawar, said: "There are two occasions in one’s life to celebrate: wedding and going home on vacations at the end of six months of training.
 So we were all happy, celebrating the occasion, with bedrolls on our heads, thinking of home, when the first explosion occurred, followed by a second."